A GoFish Cam Series: The First Catch

 We started our day off with a low because we didn't catch a fish for the first hour and a half, but throughout that day we laughed, talked sports, vacations, and even our favorite movies.
 See... it wasn't just about the fish, it was about our company.
 Through our stories and jokes, it kept our morale high and made the experience enjoyable.
 I even tied on some top water frogs hoping for some explosive strikes that I knew they’d get a kick out of.
 Fishing brought us together and it allowed me to show my students that being outdoors and angling is cool and fun.

 If we can present these types of opportunities more often with easier accessibility for today's youth, we can get even more “hooked”.
 With the amazing new generation of technology, products like GoFish Cam, allow you to capture these experiences and share them.
 Kids nowadays are more tech savvy than ever before, and being able to edit footage by adding background music, slow motion and color adaptation allows them to make fishing “cool” and enjoyable even when they are off the water.
 In fact, see why Fishing Cameras are Recording All Time Highs in the Fishing Industry right now.
+Continue reading about the importance of fishing online.

 wireless underwater camera, underwater camera, underwater video camera, inline camera, underwater fishing camera